tturpen/django-csaesrapp/README.md

   * The Django server environment runs out of the box, meaning you can be visualizing and managing your data via a web-browser in minutes.
 - Why use a database backend
   * Backups for your data not only preserver the state of your data, but also the relations between them.
+- Why use MongoDB
+  * As a non-relational database MongoDB has great support for strings of arbitrary lengths, which makes it ideal for natural language processing.

 ### Relevant Settings Values
 - See csaesrapp.settings